zoffixznet/perl6.party/post/The-Failure-Point-of-a-Release.md

 The cause of the issue was the IO Grant changes to `&mkdir`.
 It used to return an empty list on failure, but was now changed to behave the same way as `IO::Path.mkdir` does, and return a `Failure` object, which explodes when sunk.
-The REPL history file code was written using the assumption of empty list and that `mkdir` cannot create non-existent parent directories, so for a `/foo/bar.hist` file, it was attempting to create directories `/` and `/foo`.
+The REPL history file code was written using the assumption of empty list return value and that `mkdir` cannot create non-existent parent directories, so for a `/foo/bar.hist` file, it was attempting to create directories `/` and `/foo`.
 It turns out that on Linux, `mkdir("/")` silently succeeds, while on OSX it